YogaGrit Fitness & Wellness Blog USA Logo

 Less Intensity: Spread flexed feet shoulder-width apart (or wider) for more ease.
 If you are trembling, lower the knees to your mat, rest, and try again.
 You will eventually build up to a longer hold, then a straight-leg hold.

-More Intensity: Pull flexed feet together for more intensity; tuck pelvis; lift one foot off the floor keeping the lifted leg straight and active; pause, and switch to the other leg.
+More Intensity: Pull flexed feet together for more intensity; tuck your tail a little; lift one foot off the floor keeping the lifted leg straight and active; hips level; pause, and switch to the other leg.
+We’re really rockin’ hard with this one.

-When done correctly, forearm planks target the core entirety i.e., the transverse abdominis, the rectus abdominis, and the internal and external obliques.
+When done correctly, forearm planks target the core entirety i.e., the transverse (transversus) abdominis, the rectus abdominis, and the internal and external obliques.
 Plus the upper back shoulders, back, arms, legs, and glutes.
-Remember, our abdominals support our backs.
+Remember, our abdominals support our backs—forever.
+In particular, the transverse abs which lots of folks remember by the laughing, sneezing, and coughing muscles dominant during these events of forced expiration.

 The forearm plank builds a strong and stable core that assists with daily activities.
-Plank pose builds balance and coordination for better body function, strengthens your low back, and strengthens the entire upper body which delivers better posture.
-Our feet are also worked, and arches are stretched.
+Plank pose builds balance and coordination for better body function, supports your low back, and strengthens the entire upper body which delivers better posture.
+Another plus, planks are great feet fortifiers.

-Ok, now have a plankin’ good workout and stand tall!
+Ok, now have a plankin’ good workout and pass the popcorn—buttered!

 Gwenn Jones, wellness content writer, certified personal trainer (California)